ctsit/shibboleth_and_table_auth/README.md

 If you experience an error or even a warning during the patching process, please report it as a new issue in Github.
 The issue list for this repo is at `https://github.com/ctsit/shibboleth_and_table_auth/issues`.
 Please include the text of the error or warning and the version of REDCap you were trying to patch.

+## Configure Shibboleth

+This login method needs to allow Shibboleth login but not _require_ it.
+Sample Apache directives for configuring your REDCap instance are available in [shib_table_auth.conf](shib_table_auth.conf).
+You will need to customize those directives for your site.
+Basic instructions for doing that are in the file.

 ## If you are launching this version of REDCap for the first time